 Why are you so in love with simplicity?
 What’s the deal?”
-These are questions I’m often asked when I’m in a group setting, and people find out I’m a minimalist.
-I’m never really sure how to answer these questions on the spot, so I usually say, “I just do”.
+These are questions I’m often asked when I’m in a group setting and people find out I’m a minimalist.
+I’m never really sure how to answer these questions on the spot, so I usually say, “I just do.
+Simplicity is just a part of who I am”.
 However, I’m a thinker and very analytical, so naturally, when I’m alone I think deeply about these questions.
 After sitting with it for a bit this is my answer and thoughts to such questions:

 Simplicity has played an essential role, in addition to God and therapy, in my healing in regards to chronic stress, overwhelm and anxiety.
 I am thankful for the life that has developed from choosing to live simply.
 I have gained freedom and relief in many aspects of my life.
 As well as more rest.
 It has given me the space I need to focus on things that truly matter to me.
 Things such as self-care, intentional time with God, family, friends, and time to do things I’m passionate about.
 It has taught me to let go, be intentional, and hold on to what really matters.